-Data breaches that occurred on major companies in the past decade should not be ignored, even by those at the consumer level.
-Some, more radical minded individuals might think this is par for the course for those larger businesses because they are lucrative targets for hackers and snoopers.
+Various data breach attacks have affected hundreds of major companies in the past decade and this should not be ignored, even by those at the consumer level.
+Some more radical minded individuals might think this just "comes with the territory" for larger businesses because they are obviously lucrative targets for hackers and snoopers.
 However, this does not mean the proverbial man on the street is safe from the same kind of intrusion and data theft.

-There is no easy way to say this, but this is fact: you are a potential target of hackers, fraudsters, snoops, and similarly unscrupulous individuals.
+There is no easy way to say this, but this is a fact: you are a potential target of hackers, fraudsters, snoops, and similar unscrupulous individuals.
 There is no point in denying this.
-Many things like malware, computer viruses, malicious links, phishing emails, ransomware, and many more possible threats are out there, waiting for people to be complacent.
+Many things like malware, computer viruses, malicious links, phishing emails, ransomware, and many more potential threats are out there just waiting for someone complacent to come along.

-By accepting the reality of this, you can act accordingly.
-There is a phrase called “defensive driving” for being alert when you are on the road.
-Similarly, practice caution with your activities online and with any transactions that involve digital information (i.e. credit cards, online shopping, ATM transactions, etc.).
+By accepting the reality of this situation, you can act accordingly.
+There is a phrase called “defensive driving” - being alert when you are on the road.
+Similarly, you should practice caution with your activities online and especially during any transaction that involves conveying personally identifiable digital information (i.e. using credit cards, online shopping, filling out forms, etc.)

-Recycling old passwords is a practice that many folks continue to practice out of habit.
-While this can be convenient, especially for those who have problems remembering many different passwords and find it too inconvenient to track them manually, this can also make it easy for data thieves to figure it out.
-The problem stems when you have a fairly easy to remember password (a good number of people still use their date of birth with their initials).
+Recycling old passwords is a practice that many folks continue to do out of habit.
+While this can be convenient (especially for those who must remember dozens of different passwords and find it too inconvenient to track them individually) this can also make it very easy for data thieves to figure out.
+The problem is further compounded when you use a fairly easy to remember password (a good number of people still use their date of birth with their initials.)

-While it can be a minor hassle, it is best to practice writing down different passwords for every account or access that you need.
-Having a notebook is good practice.
-Another way to protect yourself and your passwords is by using a 2-step identification whenever possible.
+While it can be a minor hassle, it's best to practice using different passwords for every single account that you use.
+Having a password manager like Dashlane is a good idea but be extra careful to use a complex master password if so.
+Another very effective way to protect yourself and your privacy is to use 2-factor authentication whenever it's available.

-Before you go about selling or donating your old devices like desktop computers, laptops, Macbooks, hard drives, or SSD’s, you should completely clear them of all data.
-Take note that an ordinary reformat or reset of drives does not guarantee a complete wipe.
-Data forensics and recovery exist and while there are legitimate services and businesses that conduct this, this also means there are those out there with the same knowledge and tools to take advantage of this vulnerability.
+Before you even think about selling or donating your old devices like desktop computers, laptops, Macbooks, hard drives, or SSD’s, you should completely clear them of all data.
+Take note that an ordinary reformat or reset of drives does not provide a complete data wipe.
+Digital forensics and recovery exist for this reason and while there are legitimate services and businesses that conduct this service, this also means there are those out there with the same knowledge and tools to take advantage of this inherent vulnerability in digital devices.

-Using a data erasure tool like RedKey USB is recommended before letting go of old drives.
-RedKey USB is a data wipe tool that is easy to use while also guarantees complete removal of even fragments.
-This ensures you can sell or give your old gadget away without the fear of your private data being compromised.
+Using a data erasure tool like Redkey USB is recommended before letting go of old drives.
+Redkey USB is a data wipe tool that is easy to use while also providing complete removal of even fragments of data.
+This ensures you can sell or give your old machine away without the fear of your private data ever being compromised.

 Protect Your Personal Cyber-security

 Awareness and due diligence go a long way in protecting your personal cybersecurity.
-Accepting that you can be a potential target, avoiding reusing old passwords, and using data destruction tools like RedKey USB can greatly help you from becoming a victim of data breaches and information theft.
+Accept that you are a potential target, avoid reusing passwords and always use data destruction tools like the Redkey USB.
+These things alone can greatly reduce the risk of you from becoming a potential victim of information theft.